sowelilekusi/quest/README.md

 ## Usage

 Copy `examples/sample.json` somewhere, replace the sample information with the names of your game, catagories and splits.
-Changing split names/number of splits after the first use of the split file is currently unsupported.
+Changing the number of splits after the first use of the split file is currently unsupported.

 ### Default Keybinds